CODARcode/Example-Adios-With-Swift/README.txt

-This is an example to demonstrate Adios ICEE method for WAN staging.
+This is a test program to demonstrate Adios ICEE method for WAN staging.

 == ICEE Initialization ==